 Are you all prepared for your big day?
 It is possible that your baby might arrive earlier than expected.
-So it’s worth having a baby hospital bag all ready and packed when you are in month eight of your pregnancy.
+So it’s worth having a baby hospital bag already and packed when you are in month eight of your pregnancy.

 For the Hospital:

 Hospital paperwork and ID.
 Have copies of your medical records handy, so that our staff at ANDORRA can easily review your medical history.
 Hospitals require your ID, any medical cards, and insurance documents up front, so make sure you have a copy of these readily available.

 Slippers and flip-flops.
 You'll want slippers that are comfortable and easy to slip in and out of to wear as you walk around the hospital ward.
 Pack some flip-flops for using in the washrooms.

 Lip balm.
 Your lips can get chapped during labor.
 Having some lip balm on hand will help keep your lips hydrated and comfortable.

 Body lotion or massage oil.
 Some moms-to-be find a little massage during labor relaxing.
 If this could be you, pop some lotion or oil in your hospital bag.

 Comfortable pillows.
 Our pillows at ANDORRA are pretty comfortable!
 But if you have a favorite pillow at home, then you may want to bring it along as well.